Bi-Coloured-Python-Rock-Snake/creature/README.md

 The code looks as if it was using sync I/O, but it isn't.
 Magic, isn't it?

-This mode of operation is the best fit for the REPL, when you don't have an event loop running.
+This mode of operation will be the best fit for the REPL, when you don't have a running event loop.

 **2. Reveal a function**